Looking for Financing? Select Shop Pay during Checkout to view options!

 1. Action is the distance between the crown (tippy top) of the fret and the bottom of the string, NOT FROM THE FINGERBOARD TO THE BOTTOM OF THE STRING.
 Read that again, digest it, accept it, and move on.
 If you want the tallest fret you can find, then your action will only appear higher than if you picked something shorter because of its greater distance off the fingerboard.
 However, with a properly set-up guitar and a properly slotted nut, the height off the fret should be the same regardless of fret size as long as the tech is competent.
 Again, just to reiterate, action is the distance between the bottom of the string and the tippy top of the fret.

 2. If your fingerboard is finished (like a maple Fender or rosewood Rickenbacker), then a considerable amount of fret height will be lost due to the finish.
-That accounts for why the same fret size feels shorter on an unfinished fingerboard than on a finished one (think Rosewood vs. Maple).
-In other words, what you like on a finished fingerboard feels shorter than that same fret will feel on an unfinished fingerboard.
+That's why the same fret size feels shorter on a finished fingerboard than on an unfinished one.
+In other words, what you like on a finished fingerboard will feel taller on an unfinished fingerboard.

 A finished fingerboard vs an unfinished fingerboard with the same sized fret